- Mountain bike passes

 Hereinafter referred to as "the Operator".

-These general conditions are applicable from 01 September 2016 and are valid only during the winter season.
+These terms and conditions are applicable from 12 October 2020 and are valid only during the winter season.

 The terms of sale for tickets valid during the summer season are specified in a separate document.